top

 Common online DNS leak tests display the following information:

-• DNS Server: Displays the server used for the current DNS request, indicating whether it passed through the VPN.
+• DNS Server: Displays the server used for the current DNS request, indicating whether it passed through .

 • Geographic Location: Infers the user's country or region through the DNS resolution server.

 By analyzing this data, users can determine whether a DNS leak exists.
-If the IP displayed in the test results does not match the VPN, a leak may be present and settings need to be adjusted promptly.
+If the IP displayed in the test results does not match , a leak may be present and settings need to be adjusted promptly.

 3.Common Questions About DNS Leak Testing